 The TBTT Offset in TUs subfield is 1-octet in length and TBTT Offset subfield is one octet in length and.
 When included in a Probe Response frame or FILS Discovery frame, it indicates the offset in TUs, rounded down to nearest TU, to the next TBTT of an AP from the immediately prior TBTT of the AP that transmits this element.
 When included in a Beacon frame, it indicates the offset in TUs, rounded down to the nearest TU, to the next TBTT of an AP from the TBTT of the Beacon frame in which it is included.
 The value 254 is used to indicate an offset of 254 TUs or higher.
 The value 255 is used to indicate an unknown offset value.
-If the TBTT Information Length subfield is 7, the BSSID subfield is included in TBTT Information field to indicate a neighbor AP.
+If the TBTT Information Length subfield is 7, the BSSID subfield is included in TBTT Information field to indicate the BSSID of a neighbor AP.
+If the TBTT Information Length subfield is 5 or 11, the Short-SSID subfield is included in TBTT Information field to indicate the Short-SSID of a neighbor AP.
+The Short-SSID is defined as below

+Short-SSID = CRC-32(SSID)

+where:

+SSID is the SSID of the neighboring AP (all set to lower case)

 Subject to regulations, a STA may send a Probe Request frame (including the received BSSID) on the channel indicated in the Neighbor AP Information field.